fospald/fibergen/joss/paper.md

 # Summary

 Many engineering applications require material properties of heterogeneous media.
-For instance elasticity constants and thermal conductivity of fiber reinforced plastics, the viscosity of a suspension, permeability of porous media, electrical conductivity of sintered metals, ...
+For instance elasticity constants and thermal conductivity of fiber reinforced plastics, the viscosity of a suspension, permeability of porous media and the electrical conductivity of sintered metals.
 Laboratory experiments for determining these properties are often difficult, expensive and error-prone.
 Therefore, increasingly computer simulations are used instead, both for the computation of effective properties and the generation of the geometry of such materials in order to avoid the use of expensive computer tomography (CT) scans.